-Marcie Ray is an assistant professor of musicology at the Michigan State University College of Music.
-After 10 years as a coloratura soprano specializing in Mozart and Menotti roles, Ray now translates her training and experience into her work as a music historian.
-She holds degrees from the University of Texas (B.M. in vocal performance) and the University of California, Los Angeles (M.A. and Ph.D.), where she was a Chancellor's Fellow.
-Her dissertation, “Aux Armes, Camarades!: The Opéra-Comique Restages the Querelle des Anciens et des Modernes, 1697-1745,” focuses on the musical and intellectual culture of early modern Paris, paying special attention to performance as a critical art.
-Her book manuscript illustrates how male composers and librettists transformed and diminished early feminist literary characters when they adapted them for French baroque musical spectacles.
-A portion of this research has been published in Música em Perspectiva (2013) and will appear in Early Music (2016).
-Similar work, on Jean-Philippe Rameau’s ballet-bouffon Platée, ou Junon jalousie, appeared in the essay collection entitled The Libretto as Enlightenment Text (2015).
-Finally, she has an article on the presence of second-wave feminism in the film adaptation of Lerner and Loewe’s My Fair Lady in American Music (2014).
+Her book Coquettes, Wives, and Widows: Gender Politics in French Baroque Opera and Theater (forthcoming, University of Rochester Press) illustrates how composers and librettists transformed and diminished early feminist literary characters when they adapted them for the French Baroque stage.
+A portion of this research has been published in Música em Perspectiva (2013) and Early Music (2016).
+Similar work, on Jean-Philippe Rameau’s ballet-bouffon Platée, ou Junon jalouse, appeared in the essay collection entitled The Libretto as Enlightenment Text (2015).
+Finally, Ray’s article on the presence of second-wave feminism in the film adaptation of Lerner and Loewe’s My Fair Lady appears in American Music (2014).